huggingface/huggingface_hub/docs/README.md

 <h1 class="no-top-margin">Model Hub documentation</h1>

-## What's the Hugging Face model hub
+## What's the Hugging Face model hub?

 We are helping the community work together towards the goal of advancing NLP 🔥.